What are Operating Expenses?

 Apple Operating Expenses (Source: 2020 10-K)

-Operating expenses are paid for using gross profits, which are the earnings once COGS have been subtracted.
+Operating expenses are paid for using gross profits, which are the earnings once COGS has been subtracted.

-How OpEx Impacts Operating Income (EBIT) and Operating Margin?
+How Does OpEx Impact EBIT and Operating Margin?

-Since operating income takes into account operating costs (i.e. COGS and OpEx), it represents the cash flow from core operations before accounting for other non-core sources of income/expenses.
+Since operating income considers operating costs (i.e. COGS and OpEx), it represents the cash flow from core operations before accounting for other non-core sources of income/expenses.

 That said, management should strive to be more efficient and maintain reasonable levels of operating costs, especially because OpEx is a significant component of the break-even point of a company.